The Remarkable Life of Dr. Holmes Offley Paulding: from Military Legacy to Custer’s Last Stand

 Wilmer Mclean: from Bull Run to Appomattox – a Story of War, Surrender, and Loss

-Wilmer McLean (May 3, 1814 – June 5, 1882) Introduction The life and homes of Wilmer McLean are deeply intertwined with the American Civil War’s pivotal moments.
+Wilmer McLean: Introduction The life and homes of Wilmer McLean are deeply intertwined with the American Civil War’s pivotal moments.
 From the first shots at Yorkshire to the final surrender at Appomattox Courthouse, McLean’s residences bore witness to the war’s profound impact on the nation.
-The McLean Legacy: … Read more
+Wilmer McLean’s Legacy: Foundations in Alexandria Wilmer McLean was born … Read more

 The Everleigh Club: the Notorious Brothel That Dominated Chicago from 1900 to 1911